Buying a business?… Many entrepreneurs choose to buy an existing business rather than start one from scratch.

-- Alternative loans and Online Business Loans: Loans are available for those that do not qualify for a traditional bank loan.
+- Alternative funding and Online Business Funding: Funding are available for those that do not qualify for a traditional bank funding.
 Sharpshooter funding can help you with different options available for your existing or new business.

 ARE YOU LOOKING FOR SMALL BUSINESS FUNDING IN CANADA?

 Speak to one of our qualified and seasoned Small Business Funding Managers to better understand what funding options and approvals we have for your small business.